0x1eef/bsdcontrol.rb/README.md

 __Features__

-As a regular user account, you can obtain a list of available features.
+As a regular user account, you can obtain a list of available features:
-But to enable, disable or query the status of a feature for a given file a superuser account is required:

 ``` ruby
 #!/usr/bin/env ruby